v-iashin/SpecVQGAN/README.md

 # Acknowledgments
 Funding for this research was provided by the Academy of Finland projects 327910 & 324346.
 The authors acknowledge CSC — IT Center for Science, Finland, for computational resources for our experimentation.

-We also acknowledge the following codebases:
+We also acknowledge the following work:
 - The code base is built upon an amazing [taming-transformers](https://github.com/CompVis/taming-transformers) repo.
 Check it out if you are into high-res image generation.
 - The implementation of some evaluation metrics is partially borrowed and adapted from [torch-fidelity](https://github.com/toshas/torch-fidelity).